domainxz/top-k-rec/README.md

 # Top-k Recommendation
 ## **Introduction**</br>
+I have moved the repositery to bitbucket since bitbucket supports free private project.
+You can access the corresponding project from <a href="https://bitbucket.org/dxz/top-k-rec/overview">here</a></br>.

 A method collection for top-k recommendation</br>
 The collection consists of following methods:</br>
 - <a href="https://arxiv.org/abs/1205.2618">Bayesian Personalized Ranking (BPR)</a></br>